tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 [...]
 {% endhighlight %}

-We login.
-If you don't have these credentials set up, TODO..
+Once bloodhound starts, we provide it with the credentials for accessing the Neo4j database.
+If it is your first time using the Neo4j database, you can normally log in to the Neo4j web interface at [http://127.0.0.1:7474/browser/](http://127.0.0.1:7474/browser/) with the username `neo4j` and password `neo4j`.
+Once logged in, you can set the password to something more secure and then use that password in bloodhound.

 ![bLogin](/assets/{{ imgDir }}/bLogin.png)

-We click upload

 ![bUpload](/assets/{{ imgDir }}/bUpload.png)

-We select our json files and press "Open"
+Once we have logged in, we press the upload button, select the JSON files and press the `Open` button.

 ![bSelect](/assets/{{ imgDir }}/bSelect.png)

-We search for ted graves, press enter.
 ![bSearch](/assets/{{ imgDir }}/bSearch.png)

-We find 1 group membership under "outbound"

-Clicking it shows us that ted is a member of the IT-support group which has x right on the SVC account.
-This means that we can read the SVC account's password and thus compromise it.

-Right click.
+Next, we use the search bar ar the top-left corner to search for the `Ted.Graves` user we compromised.
+Once the `TED.GRAVES@INTELLIGENCE.HTB` suggestion pops up, we press enter to load this user.
+We then right click the icon of the user and select `Mark User as Owned` to let bloodhound know that we have already compromised this user.
+This adds a skull symbol to the icon.
+We do the same thing for the `Tiffany.Molina` user.

 ![bOwned1](/assets/{{ imgDir }}/bOwned.png)

-Changes the icon to contain a skull

 ![bOwned2](/assets/{{ imgDir }}/bOwned2.png)

-We do the same with tiffany.
-Then, we navigate to the analysis tab and press
+Once we have marked both of our compromised users as owned, we navigate to the `Analysis` tab and press `Shortest Path from Owned Principals`.
+We then select the domain `INTELLIGENCE.HTB` and `TED.GRAVES@INTELLIGENCE.HTB` in the two resulting popups.

 ![bShortest](/assets/{{ imgDir }}/bShortest.png)